 This trip is offered in association with Lindblad Expeditions.

-*On departures that coincide with Peter's assignments, one of his colleagues, acclaimed anthropologist Jean-Jacques Decoster or ethnomusicologist Holly Wissler, will join us.
+*On departures that coincide with Peter's assignments, one of his colleagues will join us.

-Airfare is not included in the expedition cost.
-Round-trip economy airfare between Miami and Lima is from $700, and flights within Peru are $370 (subject to change).
+Airfare to/from Lima and airfare within Peru is not included in the expedition cost.
+The group flight within Peru is $435 (subject to change).